Testing Quality in Video Conference Applications

 The first thing that comes to mind is the quality of the audio stream.
 Does the person sound as they should?
 To evaluate the quality, we use algorithms such as Perceptual Objective Listening Quality Analysis (POLQA) or the Virtual Speech Quality Objective Listener (ViSQOL).
 Then we calculate the Mean Opinion Score (MOS), which allows marking the quality with one value.
 The algorithm takes two audio samples – one is the original, another is processed or degraded by the service provider during the call.
 The main principle is to compare the two and score how similar the quality is to the original speech.

 As mentioned previously, video conferencing is growing in popularity, which means video quality is a big part of a conference call platform.
 To test the video quality, we use Blind/Referenceless Image Spatial Quality Evaluator (also known as BRISQUE).
 It doesn’t give a specific score for the video itself but scores each image (frame) separately.
 As there is no reference, we train and improve the algorithm to evaluate the quality using pre-made pictures and data.
 In the end, we can analyze the quality score for each second of the video creating an overall average value.
 The graph shows the variance in video quality during the call (see Figure 3).
-Algorithms with reference, such as Video Multimethod Assessment Fusion (VMAF), also can be used to evaluate the video quality.
+Full-reference quality metrics, such as Video Multimethod Assessment Fusion (VMAF), also can be used to evaluate the video quality.

-Video Frame rate
+Video frame rate

 Another quite important video feature during the call is the frame rate.
 The standard frame rate for movies and TV shows is 24 frames per second.
 Based on that, the same value per second should be enough to create a good quality video movement also in video conference calls.
 Nowadays, the target for mobile applications is to ensure a frame rate above 20 frames per second.
 If we look at video-oriented or desktop applications, the frame rate can get as high as 30 frames per second.
 It is one of the first metrics that is affected by network issues.